N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Theoretical Analysis for Decomposition

 \section{Theoretical Analysis for Decomposition}

 Previous value-based studies have achieved great success in handling the joint action-value function to effectively enable CTDE in MARL.
 However, they often suffer from at least one of the following limitations: (1) Value decomposition ideas~\cite{son2019qtran, wang2020qplex, iqbal2021randomized,rashid2020weighted} with complex non-linear transformations may often fail to allow us to explicitly model the contribution of each agent or coalition of agents.
-(2) VDN~\cite{sunehag2017value}, Qatten~\cite{yang2020qatten}, and SHAQ~\cite{wang2021shaq} measure the importance of each individual to the team, which ignores potentially all possible coalition of all agents.
-(3) Existing mainstream value decomposition methods seldom diagnose whether individual agents can focus specific information to help the mixer build a reasonable correlation of credit assignment between the global state $\boldsymbol{s}$ and the joint value function with a limited view of their surroundings.
-To resolve these problems, we propose a novel interpretable value decomposition method that uses the neural additive model to learn higher-order permutation relationships of each agent in terms of the local expansion of the joint action-value $Q_{tot}$, which obtains a better trade-off between performance and interpretability.
+(2) VDN~\cite{sunehag2017value}, Qatten~\cite{yang2020qatten}, and SHAQ~\cite{wang2021shaq} measure the importance of each individual to the team, which ignores potentially all possible coalitions of all agents.
+(3) Existing mainstream value decomposition methods seldom diagnose whether individual agents can focus on specific information to help the mixer build a reasonable correlation of credit assignment between the global state $\boldsymbol{s}$ and the joint value function with a limited view of their surroundings.
+To resolve these problems, we propose a novel interpretable value decomposition method that uses the neural additive model to learn higher-order permutation relationships of each agent in terms of the local expansion of the joint action-value $Q_{tot}$, which achieves a better trade-off between performance and interpretability.

-Following the general framework of the value decomposition method, we recall the joint action-value function, and expand it in terms of $Q_i$ by the Taylor expansion as
+Following the general framework of the value decomposition method, we recall the joint action-value function and expand it in terms of $Q_i$ by the Taylor expansion as

 where $f_0$ is a constant, all partial derivatives $\alpha_i = \frac{\partial Q_{tot}}{\partial Q_i}$ of order-$1$, and $\alpha_{i_1\ldots i_l}=\frac{1}{l!}\frac{\partial^l Q_{tot}}{\partial Q_{i_1}\ldots \partial Q_{i_l}}$ of order-$l$.
-In this term, it can be seen as a simple polynomial GAM expression~\cite{dubey2022scalable} with full $n$ order interactions, which can theoretically learn any possible interaction order relationship among all agents.
-We enrich Eq.~(\ref{eqqqq}) with a general neural additive model (NAM)~\cite{agarwal2021neural}, as a GAM extend method, providing more precise prediction for the contribution of any agent and coalition of agents, which is formulated as
+In this term, it can be seen as a simple polynomial GAM expression~\cite{dubey2022scalable} with full $n$ order interactions, which theoretically allows for learning any possible interaction order relationship among all agents.
+We enrich Eq.~(\ref{eqqqq}) with a general neural additive model (NAM)~\cite{agarwal2021neural}, as an extended GAM method, providing more precise predictions for the contribution of individual agents and coalitions of agents, which is formulated as